asharma567/anomaly-detection-exercise/jog.md

 4. If you had to model this page view data, what distribution would you use (hint: it is one we have covered, we have count data, and it is an aggregate value)?

-5. Assuming this distribution at least somewhat approximates the process, use the method of moments (or MLE) to find the ideal parameter for the distribution.
+5. Assuming this distribution at least somewhat approximates the process, use the method of moments (or MLE) to find the ideal parameter(s) for the distribution.

 6. According to this distribution, what is average number of visitors expected per day?